Tunku Ismail Idris: Public dispute with Syed Saddiq

 Tunku Ismail has had a public dispute with Muar MP Syed Saddiq, which became prominent after the 2018 Malaysian general election.
 In December 2018, Tunku Ismail publicly criticised Syed Saddiq for sending birthday wishes to his brother, telling him to "save your sucking up for other people".
 In April 2019, Syed Saddiq claimed that Tunku Ismail had made political demands, including a request to cancel a Manny Pacquiao boxing match, which Syed Saddiq stated he could not fulfil.

 The dispute continued into 2021.
 In June, Tunku Ismail described Syed Saddiq as a populist politician.
 Syed Saddiq responded by thanking Tunku Ismail for his "concern about Muar's residents" and stated he was open to criticism.
 The following month, Tunku Ismail accused Syed Saddiq of being a "drama queen" after the latter started a crowdfunding campaign for his legal expenses.
 In September 2021, during an Instagram Q&A session, Tunku Ismail suggested that Syed Saddiq should "jump off KLCC without a parachute" to get his attention.

+The dispute resurfaced in 2026.
+In June, at a podcast session with young Johoreans held at the Tunku Mahkota Ismail Youth Centre in Muar, Tunku Ismail again characterised Syed Saddiq as a populist who performed for social media rather than serving his constituents.
+Without naming him, he said that many politicians were "Hollywood" and described "the most 'Hollywood' of all" as "the one near Muar" (Malay: Paling 'Hollywood' sekali yang dekat Muar), a remark widely interpreted as a reference to the Muar MP.